500px/px-firehose-client/README.md

 ### Basic Configuration

-qDefault configurations are set in *Px::Service::Firehose*, they can be changed by passing block to *Px::Service::Firehose.configure*
+Default configurations are set in *Px::Service::Firehose*, they can be changed by passing block to *Px::Service::Firehose.configure*